Authentication and authorisation

 - is of the correct organisation type (Registered Training Organisation (RTO), VET related body, Higher Education Provider or Tertiary Admission Centre) to use the called functions.

 If you need additional information you can email email@example.com

 For web services, Machine-to-Machine (M2M) authentication is used.
 To be issued with M2M, an organisation and its staff must first set up a myGovID and Relationship Authorisation Manager (RAM).

-Training organisations will download software to their own environment and use their M to secure their M2M credential secure their transactions to the USI Registry System.
+Organisations will download software to their own environment and use their secure M2M credential for transactions to the USI Registry System.

 The Cloud Software Authentication and Authorisation (CAA) solution allows software developers (SWDs) to design and implement a solution for clients using cloud enabled software to securely communicate information with the Office of the Student Identifiers Registrar.

-An RTO using cloud-hosted services does not have to obtain their own M2M credential.
+An organisation using cloud-hosted services does not have to obtain their own M2M credential.
 The host service provider is required to use their M2M credential to authenticate a connection to the USI Registry.

-After obtaining a digital identity and claiming their business in Relationship Authorisation Manager (RAM), the business associate of an RTO needs to access RAM and nominate the host service provider submitting transactions on their behalf.
+After obtaining a Digital Identity and claiming their business in Relationship Authorisation Manager (RAM), the business associate of an approved organisation needs to access RAM and nominate the host service provider submitting transactions on their behalf.